MuffinTrap/mtek-gdl/README.md

 If you use this fork for making a Wii game or demo, I won't be available to give tech support.
 And naturally, there is no warranty of any kind.

+## How to compile and install the library and run the example with Dolphin
+1. Install devkitpro following instructions here: [DevkitPro Getting Started](https://devkitpro.org/wiki/Getting_Started)
+2. Add DEVKITPRO and DEVKITPPC to your environment variables.
+If you used the default install location, they should be:
+	> DEVKITPRO : /opt/devkitpro
+	> DEVKITPPC : /opt/devkitpro/devkitPPC
+3. Using (dkp-)pacman, install the package **wii-dev**
+4. Using (dkp-)pacman, install these packages if they are not already installed:
+	1. ppc-png
+	2. ppc-zlib
+	3. ppc-libvorbis
+	4. ppc-libvorbisidec
+	5. ppc-libogg
+5. Clone this repository to your computer.
+In the next steps the folder of the repository is called **mtek-gdl/**
+5. Go to mtek-gdl/3rdparty/libs-wii/ and run these commands.
+They will compile and install libraries that mtek-gdl uses.
+	> make
+	> sudo -E make install
+6. Go to mtek-gdl/ and run these commands.
+They will compile and install the library itself.
+	> make
+	> sudo -E make install
+7. Go to mtek-gdl/example_project/ and run the command to compile it.
+It should produce a file called **example_project.dol**
+	> make
+8. Open the Dolphin emulator, Select File > Open... and select the file **example_project.dol**

 ## Version numbers
 This is now version 0.100.2-muffintrap "nova"